How to Start Modifying Your Power Wheels & Ride-On Toys | ML Toys - ML Toys Store

 Pick the right car | Batteries | Motors | Gears | Tires | Which setup is right for you?

-Pick the right Power Wheels & ride-on car
+Pick the right Power Wheels & ride-on car to upgrade

 Just like with real cars, it's important to start with a vehicle that can take modifications well.
 The ride-on market is flooded with cheap chassis that have gearboxes and electronics which can't take any more power without major headaches.
 There's also cars that are too small to add speed with your kid's safety in mind.
 We find the best cars for modifying are the Powerwheels 12 volt vehicles (except Smartdrive), Kid Trax 12 volt vehicles, and Peg Perego vehicles.